-ESAs are protected under the Fair Housing Act (FHA), allowing the animals into any no-pet policy building, as well as the passenger area of an aircraft.
+ESAs are protected under the Fair Housing Act (FHA), allowing the animals into any no-pet policy building.

 ESAs are excellent support when it comes to managing chronic pain, especially as a result of loss, mental illness, or loneliness.

 Cats are vastly intelligent and don’t get in your way.
 They are also friendly and mostly independent.
-When you need a comforting presence, a cat’s is unmatched by other animals.
+When you need a comforting presence, a cat is unmatched by other animals.

 Emotional Support Cats

 Dogs are excellent emotional support animals.
 They are energetic and work hard to put a smile on your face.
 If you are ready for lots of time spent in play and activity, then dogs can help you keep fit in the park or on morning walks along the street.
 Not everyone is capable of handling the energy and enthusiasm of dogs all the time, though.

 Dogs are also needier compared to other pets.
 You will need to take the dog for walks or playtime regularly.
 It is one of the reasons cats are a better choice for people who are looking for an emotional support animal.